 If you want to know more, please consult this article.

-Option 3: Boost the drone’s range with 3D Printed Parts
+3D Printed Drones – Accessories Option #3: Boost the drone’s range with 3D Printed Parts

 There are many ways you can come up with iterations of existing parts that may or may not improve your drone – and it’s fun to experiment for sure!